Home

 Daughter Lydia Weiser (1868-1955) was born in 1868 in Berks County.
 At the age of 20, on Dec.
 1, 1888, she married George Schwartz (1866-1943).
 They had six known children -- Harrison Morton Schwartz, Raymond Schwartz, Ellen R. Schwartz, Joseph D. Schwartz, Esther May Schwarts and Pearl Schwarts.
 Their home in 1937-1951 was in West Reading.
 George died in 1943, while Lydia outlived him until her passing in 1955.
 They are buried in the Welsh Baptist Meeting House and burial ground in Reading. (link

-• Son Harrison Morton Schwartz (1889- ? ) was born on Feb.
+• Grandson Harrison Morton Schwartz (1889- ? ) was born on Feb.
 11, 1889 in Oley Township, Berks County.
 He was of small and slender build, with blue eyes and brown hair.
 He married Rosa E. Seidel (1889- ? ).
 Their nuptials took place in Reading on June 10, 1916.
 He was employed as a shipping clerk for Penn Pants Company in West Reading.
 Circa 1917, the Schwartzes lived at 123 West Green Street in Reading.
 In 1920, when the federal census was enumerated, Harrison and Rosa lived on Pear Street in Reading, with boarder Edward Zeiber living under their roof.
 That year, Harrison's occupation was given as a laborer in a shipping office.

-• Daughter Ellen R. Schwartz (1892-1984) was born on May 27, 1892.
+• Granddaughter Ellen R. Schwartz (1892-1984) was born on May 27, 1892.
 She married Richard J. Egolf (1881-1952) in Schuylkill County, PA on Nov.
 25, 1915.
 They resided in Fleetwood, Berks County.
 He is believed to have married again, to Marian E., and to have died in 1952.
 Ellen died in May 1984 and is buried in Cedar Hill Cemetery in Greencastle, Franklin County, PA. (link

 Daughter Abigail Weiser (1871-1937) was born on July 15, 1871 in Oley Township.
 She married Samuel Lykens (1865-1944), and they lived in Gibraltar, Robeson Township, Berks County.
 They had 11 children -- Bertha McGowan, Samuel W. Lykens, Helen Elizabeth Kochel, Florence Katherine Rhoads, Arthur D. Lykens, Mary Clementine Clouser (or "Clauser"), Esther Knabb, Viola "Ruth" Lykens, Vernon Lykens, Margaret Lykens and Harold Lykens.
 They were members of the Reformed congregation of St. John's Church in Gibraltar.
 Abigail died at home at the age of 66 on Oct.
 25, 1937.
 The funeral was held in the family home, and at St. John's Union Church at Robeson Crossing, led by Rev. John C. Dries and Rev. Ehrgood, followed by burial in the church cemetery.
 Daughter Viola "Ruth" Lykens (1896-1961) also is buried at St. Johns. (link

-• Daughter Bertha Lykens (1892- ? ) wed Preston McGowan (1890- ? ) in 1931.
+• Granddaughter Bertha Lykens (1892- ? ) wed Preston McGowan (1890- ? ) in 1931.

-• Son Samuel W. Lykens (1898- ? ) married Florence Degler (1901- ? ) in 1923.
+• Grandson Samuel W. Lykens (1898- ? ) married Florence Degler (1901- ? ) in 1923.
 They resided in Birdsboro and had three children -- Richard Lykens, Donald Lykens and Ernest Lykens.

-• Daughter Helen Elizabeth Lykens (1901-2001) married Thomas Dewitt Kochel (1898-1992).
+• Granddaughter Helen Elizabeth Lykens (1901-2001) married Thomas Dewitt Kochel (1898-1992).
 They had two children -- Margaret R. Kochel and Grace Kochel.
 Thomas passed away on Aug.
 11, 1992.
 Helen outlived him by almost nine years.
 She died on March 10, 2001, with burial in St. John's Cemetery in Berks County.

-• Daughter Florence Katherine Lykens (1903- ? ) married Vernon Lee Rhoads (1902- ? ) in 1929.
+• Granddaughter Florence Katherine Lykens (1903- ? ) married Vernon Lee Rhoads (1902- ? ) in 1929.
 They had one known son, James Rhoads.

-• Son Arthur D. Lykens (1907?- ? ) married Frances Schnable (1910- ? ) in 1931.
+• Grandson Arthur D. Lykens (1907?- ? ) married Frances Schnable (1910- ? ) in 1931.

-• Daughter Mary Clementine Lykens (1910- ? ) married Alfred Clauser (1907- ? ) in 1936, when she was age 26 and he was 29.
+• Granddaughter Mary Clementine Lykens (1910- ? ) married Alfred Clauser (1907- ? ) in 1936, when she was age 26 and he was 29.

-• Daughter Esther L. Lykens (1911- ? ) married Albert V. Knabb (21908- ? ) in 1935 in Berks County.
+• Granddaughter Esther L. Lykens (1911- ? ) married Albert V. Knabb (21908- ? ) in 1935 in Berks County.

-• Daughter Margaret L. Lykens (1914- ? ) married Webster Elmer Kerper (1911- ? ).
+• Granddaughter Margaret L. Lykens (1914- ? ) married Webster Elmer Kerper (1911- ? ).
 Their nuptials took palce in 1943.

 Son Daniel R. Weiser (1873-1962) was born in January 1873 in Oley Township.
 He married Katie Heist (1877-1952) in 1897.
 They had five children -- Paul Jeremiah Weiser, Maude Yoder, Lena H. Weiser, Meda Wessner and Leon H. Weiser.
 The Weisers made their living as farmers in Lobachsville, and were members of Frieden's United Church of Christ in Oley Township.
 Katie passed away in 1952 at the age of 75.
 Daniel outlived her by a decade.
 At the age of 89, he passed away in his residence in Lobachsville.
 At the time, reported the Reading Eagle, he was survived by 11 grandchildren, 10 great-grandchildren and four great-great grandchildren.
 He was laid to rest in Lobachsville Cemetery, following a funeral officiated by Rev. Ear.
 G. Wolford.

-• Son Paul Jeremiah Weiser (1897- 1931) married Maude Yoder (1903-1978).
+• Grandson Paul Jeremiah Weiser (1897- 1931) was born in 1897.
+He married Maude Yoder (1903-1978).
 They lived in Rockland Township, Berks County.
 They had three children -- Sadie Weiser, Daniel Y. Weiser and Paul Eugene Weiser.
 Paul J. died in 1931, at the age of 34.
 Maude survived him by 47 years.
 She died in 1978.

-• Daughter Maude H. Weiser (1899-1989) married Clarence Yoder (1887-1965) and lived in Oley Township circa 1962.
+• Granddaughter Maude H. Weiser (1899-1989) was born in 1899.
+She married Clarence Yoder (1887-1965) and lived in Oley Township circa 1962.
 Their three children were Marie W. Yoder, Marion Walter Yoder and Marvin W. Yoder.
 Maude died on Aug.
 19, 1989.

-• Daughter Meda Reider (1900-1988) wed Frank Wessner (1887-1967).
+• Granddaughter Meda Reider (1900-1988) was born in 1900.
+She was wedded to Frank Wessner (1887-1967).
 In 1962, they resided in Reading.
 She died on March 24, 1988.

-• Son Leon H. Weiser (1902- ? ) married Mabel M. Behm (1906- ? ).
+• Grandson Leon H. Weiser (1902- ? ) was born in 1902.
+He married Mabel M. Behm (1906- ? ).
 They had five children -- Leon Weiser, Pearl Weiser, Meda Weiser, Miriam Weiser and Edith I. Weiser.
 They made their home in 1962 in Fleetwood R.D.
 1. Mabel passed away on June 24, 1994.

-Thaddeus Endy
+Thaddeus K. Endy

 Daughter Sallie Weiser (1875-1951) was born in 1875 in Oley Township.
-She married Thaddeus K. Endy (seen here), the son of John L. Endy.
+She married Thaddeus K. Endy (1872-1955), the son of John L. Endy.
 They lived at 1032 Union Street in Reading and were members of the St. Thomas Reformed Church.
-They had four children -- Marie DeTurk, Solis W. Endy, John Endy and Harold Endy.
+They had four children -- Marie DeTurk, Solis W. Endy, John Endy and Harold W. Endy.
 Circa 1897, Thaddeus was elected as a teacher in Oley Township and in 1903 attended the Teachers Institute, giving a presentation on "Method of Conducting a Review Recitation in History."
 He also was an officer with the Oley Republicans committee.
 By 1913, he had secured employment with the U.S. Post Office as a rural mail carrier in Oley Township.
 To supplement his income, he served as caretaker of the Knights of the Golden Eagle (K.G.E.)
 Lodge Hall, serving in this role for 19 years.
 In the winter of 1916, Thaddeus retired from his work at the lodge hall "in order to start truck farming on his newly acquired tract of land, formerly owned by his father," reported the Reading Eagle.
 He was so well admired that the Golden Eagles threw a surprise party for him on March 11, 1916, attended by some 175 people.
 Sallie died at the age of 76 on Oct.
 17, 1951.
 Following a funeral led by Rev. Dr. Lee M. Erdman, she was laid to rest in Friedens Cemetery.
-Son Solis W. Endy (1899-1989) married Pearl Beatrice Shoemaker.
-He died on Feb.
-3, 1989.
+Thaddeus outlived her by four years.
+He passed away in 1955, at the age of 83.

 Daughter Maria "Mary" Weiser (1877- ? ) wed Claude Bolich (1874- ? ).
 Circa 1937-1951, they made their home in Auburn.
 They are thought to have lost an infant in early 1907, with the child buried at Friedens Church Cemetery.
 Their known children were Joseph Weiser Bolich, Sarah Elizabeth Bolich, Amy Kathryn Bolich, Mahlon Daniel Bolich, Esther Mary Bolich and Edna O. Aufferman.
 Maria was the last surviving member of her immediate family of brothers and sisters.
 She was mentioned in the 1962 newspaper obituary of her brother Daniel R. Weiser.

-• Daughter Amy Kathryn Bolich (1908-1988) married (?)
+• Granddaughter Amy Kathryn Bolich (1908-1988) married (?)
 Orlando.
 They lived in Auburn, Schuylkill County, PA.
 Amy died on Feb.
 27, 1988.

-• Son Mahlon Daniel Bolich (1910-1996) lived in Auburn.
+• Grandson Mahlon Daniel Bolich (1910-1996) lived in Auburn.
 He died on July 2, 1996.

 ~ Daughter Mary (Reider) Hahn ~

-Daughter Mary Reider ( ? - ? ) married Robert Hahn ( ? - ? ).
+She married Robert Hahn ( ? - ? ).

 She apparently was deceased in 1912.